 Keep Your Customers In The Loop

 Planning on having a flash sale or an event?
-Then ensure that you let your customers know.
+Then ensure that you let your social media customers know.
 Promote it to both your followers and also to your email subscribers.
 Remember your social media posts have a limited shelf life, so not all of your customers will see your posts.
 Putting some marketing spend aside to serve your social media community and inform them of a forthcoming promotion or event makes sense.

 Take Down Disused/Old Social Media Accounts